space-wizards/docs/src/en/space-station-14/departments/atmos/proposals/station-air-recirculation.md

    - This can also enable the precise regulation of pumps to control the specific power of heating and cooling.
      - This is **exactly** what modern thermostats and air conditioning units do in real life to increase efficiency and reduce energy consumption.
 Rather than running an AC compressor at full power, the compressor is run at a lower power to maintain a specific temperature.
    - This system has **huge** potential for emergent gameplay, as savvy Atmos techs can use applied mathematics (Ideal Gas Law, Thermodynamics, Specific Heat Capacity, Energy In/Out) to create complex solutions to station problems.
+4. **Negative pressure rooms and filtration/disinfection systems for future disease systems.**
+   - Negative pressure rooms are used in real life to prevent the spread of airborne diseases.
+This could be implemented in SS14 to prevent the spread of diseases through the station's vent system.
+   - Filtration/disinfection systems could be implemented to further enhance the depth of the atmospherics system.
+These systems could be used to filter out or disinfect airborne bacteria/viruses from the station's air.